 The importance of passing an ISO certification audit

-Quality professionals acknowledge the importance of passing a relevant ISO certification audit, but despite their best efforts, it can often be a challenge to ensure that the rest of an organisation follows suit.
-It is therefore paramount that a business is in sync to meet these discipline specific standards to demonstrate that the minimum requirements are being implemented at the very least.
+Quality professionals acknowledge the importance of passing a relevant ISO certification audit.
+Despite their best efforts, it can often be a challenge to ensure that the rest of an organization follows suit.
+It is paramount that a business is in sync to meet these discipline-specific standards to demonstrate that the minimum requirements are being implemented at the very least.

-As ISO standards are acknowledged for protecting consumers, companies and their respective sectors, it makes meeting these conditions a priority for organisations across the board.
-However, not meeting these standards, by failing an ISO 9001 audit for example, can lead to both financial and reputational damage that can take a substantial amount of time to rectify.
+ISO standards are acknowledged for protecting consumers, companies, and their respective sectors, making meeting these conditions a priority for organizations across the board.
+However, not meeting these standards, such as failing an ISO 9001 audit or ISO certification audit, can lead to both financial and reputational damage that can take a substantial amount of time to rectify.
 Thankfully, failing an ISO audit can easily be amended with the correct approach.

 In this blog, we outline the key information to help you ensure that your business is aligned when preparing for an ISO certification audit, including: